programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 Save and check the model still appears.

-However, with this approach you would still need 6 different 'onLoadX' functions, 1 for each model.
+However, with this approach you would still need 6 different ```onLoadX``` functions, 1 for each model.
 The code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.

 You keep the createModel function but **find** the following code: